twoznica90/mtserver/README.md

 pause
 ```

+Output debug messages in the console have been left for information.

 Once the server started, place the files to be served in the **htdocs** folder (there's a sample index.html and also a document.txt file), open a browser and enter a URL like :

 localhost:8082/index.html